o3de/o3de.org/content/docs/user-guide/networking/multiplayer/spawning.md

 A practical example of an implementation for a spawner is [`MultiplayerSampleSystemComponent`](https://github.com/o3de/o3de-multiplayersample/blob/2c84827ffb20082b8c16fc0edc65cd49226f3cd2/Gem/Code/Source/MultiplayerSampleSystemComponent.cpp) in the  [MultiplayerSample project](https://github.com/o3de/o3de-multiplayersample/).
 MultiplayerSample Project implements a "round robin"-style spawning system that gathers entities with `NetworkPlayerSpawnerComponents`. `MultiplayerSampleSystemComponent` then queries that system during the `OnPlayerJoin` event.
 The `OnPlayerLeave` event simply marks the entity that's passed in for removal.

-For more information on the MultiplayerSample project, see the [MultiplayerSample README](https://github.com/o3de/o3de-multiplayersample/blob/development/README.md).
+For more information about the MultiplayerSample project, refer to the [MultiplayerSample README](https://github.com/o3de/o3de-multiplayersample/blob/development/README.md).

 ## Simple Player Spawning component